Agent Setup

 • .fragments/agent-context.md — canonical primitives, available tokens, active rules, and the definition-of-done agents should follow.
 Generated on every init run.

 • .mcp.json — merged conservatively.
 We only own the fragments entry; any other MCP servers you have configured are preserved.
-When a Cloud key is available, the entry points at the hosted Fragments MCP endpoint with an Authorization header.
+The fragments entry always points at the hosted Fragments MCP endpoint with an Authorization: Bearer ${FRAGMENTS_API_KEY} header resolved from the environment at runtime.

-• .github/workflows/fragments.yml — a PR + push workflow that runs fragments check with your preset, emits SARIF for code-scanning, and uploads a report artifact.
+• .github/workflows/fragments.yml — a PR + push workflow that runs fragments check with your preset, emits SARIF for GitHub code-scanning, and writes a JSON report to .fragments/governance.json.

 • .fragments/baseline.json — governance snapshot at init time.
 Future scans can compute deltas against this baseline.